 Software updates also include better coding that improves internet connectivity significantly.
 These updates come with packages that help the wifi receiver connect to routers/hotspots far away from them.

-After you update your head unit, you will notice the internet speed improve by miles.
+After you update your head unit, you will notice the internet speed improves by miles.
 You’ll be able to browse the internet better and even get accurate navigational services in the middle of a storm.

 As the days go by, internet hackers and thugs are developing more and more ways of getting into your electronic device with viruses and malware.